 Respecting confidentiality is important to protect the rights of WCDS students.
 Volunteers may observe student academic performance or behaviors, sometimes requiring minor disciplinary action.
 These should be treated with strict confidentiality.
 If a volunteer has a concern, he/she should speak with the appropriate teacher or Head of School about the matter.

 By signing a Wheeling Country Day School enrollment contract, parents agree to comply with the rules and policies of the school and conduct themselves in a manner that will be a credit to themselves and the school.
 Wheeling Country Day School believes a positive and constructive working relationship is essential to fulfilling its mission and expects the conduct of all members of the school community will foster cooperation and respect between the home and school.
 All parent communications with school personnel should be in a respectful tone and content.
-Respectful communications facilitate the type of partnership that allows for the best possible education for our children.
+Email is the preferred mode of communication when contacting faculty.
+Communications facilitate the type of partnership that allows for the best possible education for our children.

 Wheeling Country Day School was founded in 1929 in response to a community need for a private, independent school in the Wheeling area, specifically to prepare the daughters of affluent Wheeling families for boarding school.
 Growing from a student body of seven young ladies in 1929, the school now has a clientele base that includes socio-economic and cultural diversity and enrolls approximately 200 boys and girls in preschool through middle school.